1D to 3D Approach to Screw Sizing

-Typical screw sizing is based on the shot capacity of the barrel, using a target of 25% or 30% to 75% of the barrel capacity.
-However, that gives you an approximation of the widely recommended approachargeting a stroke of 1 x the screw diameter (1D), to 3 x the screw diameter (3D) for the full shot size.
+A widely recommended (but little understood) approach to screw sizing targets an injection stroke a stroke of 1 x the screw diameter (1D), to 3 x the screw diameter (3D) for the full shot size.
 The 1D to 3D approach is widely used by molding machine manufacturers, but the general molding public does not use it widely because it is believed to be complicated.
 One needs to calculate area, volume and have some knowledge melt density, which is different from density as a solid.

-A number of IMM manufacurers offer charts and formulas for going through this process.
-It always seemed cumbersome to me, so I came up with a spread sheet to simplify things, loaded in melt densities gathered from a few of these sources, and am offereing this spreadsheet for your use.
+A number of IMM manufacturers offer charts and formulas for going through this process.
+It always seemed cumbersome to me, so I came up with a spread sheet to simplify things, loaded in melt densities gathered from various sources, and am offering this spreadsheet for your use.

 - Recovery rate